Make Your Own Mason Jar Soy Candles {Tutorial}

 Thankfully, since they are white candles, it’s not really very noticeable, and it doesn’t affect how the candle burns.

-But to prevent this, try to make candles when it’s warmer outside or when you can keep the heat turned up so that the room temperature is about 70 degrees, which is considered the ideal room temperature for cooling candles.
+But to prevent this, try to make candles when it’s warmer outside or when you can keep the heat turned up so that the room temperature is about 70 degrees.
+This is considered the ideal room temperature for cooling candles.

 2. Sinkholes